 Customer feedback is feedback, which includes the word back.
 No forward

 Innovation will not come from customer obsession.
 Custumers are not the source of innovation.
 Not today.
 I don’t know what that happened, but I may have missed that

 Culture that is open and embraces the customer will not come from Customer Obsession.

 Changing the world will not come from Customer obsession

 A fairer society will not come form Customer Obsession

 A high purpose for the company will not come from Customer Obsession.

 Surprising me as customer will not come from that kind of obsession.

-Here is an hypothesis I propose for the Research People: how many companies our there, small and big, are doing an excellent, outstanding, successful, profitable and proud job with customers, and will not consider themselves ‘customer-obsessed?
+Here is an hypothesis I propose for the Research People: how many companies are there, small and big, doing an excellent, outstanding, successful, profitable and proud job with customers, and will not consider themselves ‘customer-obsessed?